States and federal territories of Malaysia: Singapore

 Singapore was a Malaysian state from the formation of Malaysia on 16 September 1963, until its expulsion from the Federation on 9 August 1965.
-As a Malaysian state, Singapore was the smallest by land area but the largest by population.
 In the 1962 Singaporean integration referendum, an overwhelming majority chose Option A, which granted Singapore the highest level of autonomy with special status.
 Singaporeans would also automatically become Malaysian citizens.
-The constitutional arrangements of the federation were designed to give the island autonomy while limiting the impact Singapore's Chinese-majority population on national politics.
-Singapore was given just 15 seats in the national parliament, despite holding 16.9% of Malaysian's population at the time, which if seats were allocated evenly by population would have given it 27.
-The was the converse of Sabah and Sarawak, who received 16 and 24 seats with 4.6% and 7.5% of the population respectively.
+The constitutional arrangements of the federation were designed to give the island autonomy while limiting the impact of Singapore's Chinese-majority population on national politics.
+Singapore was given just 15 seats in the national parliament, despite holding 16.9% of Malaysia's population at the time, which, if seats were allocated evenly by population, would have given it 27.
+This was the converse of Sabah and Sarawak, who received 16 and 24 seats with 4.6% and 7.5% of the population respectively.
 Singaporeans were not allowed to run for or vote in elections elsewhere in Malaysia.
 In turn, non-Singaporeans could not run in Singapore.
 As a state, Singapore had additional autonomy in the areas of education and labour.

 Following Singapore's independence, it established a close relationship with Brunei.
 Malaysia, Brunei, and Singapore had maintained a common currency through the Malayan Currency Board.
 After Malaysia was formed, its government sought to shift currency control to its new central bank, which was resisted by Brunei.
 The three states created new currencies beginning in June 1967.
 Following the split of the currency, Brunei and Singapore have continued to maintain their currencies at par, whereas Malaysia unilaterally broke the peg in May 1973.
 When Malaysia–Singapore Airlines broke up, Brunei gave preference to Singapore Airlines over Malaysia Airlines.
 While Malaysia and Singapore joined the Five Power Defence Arrangements in 1971 with Australia, New Zealand, and the United Kingdom, Brunei did not.
 Malaysia continued to support political opposition in Brunei until the 1970s, receiving support in this from other ASEAN members but not Singapore.
 However, a change in policy by Malaysia in the late 1970s was part of a process leading to eventual Bruneian independence and membership of ASEAN.